rishavpandey43/just-chat/README.md

 This is a simple chat app which is build using reactJS, nodeJS, express, mongoDB, socket.io.

 In this app, user can chat with it's peer and also chat with multiple peers in a group.
+This application also features user registration, login using JWT authentication.

 <!-- ## Screenshots -->